PatrickHenson/resume/README.md

 ## License

 This project is currently unlicensed as it exists to track the history of my resume.
 Do you license a resume?

+The following files are released under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0)
+* cover_letter_template.tex
+* personal_info.tex
+* resume_template.tex

+All content generated outside of the listed template files is to remain under the original author's ownership.

+## Usage

+The resume_template.tex and cover_letter_template.tex files contain all of the formatting necessary to begin populate your own documents.
+The templates import personal_info.tex to populate the header information, allowing for consistency and simple updates.